-Decision Criteria Subcriteria Decision Determinants Considerations timing, delivery, and quality of information provided during those discussions.
+Decision Criteria Subcriteria Decision Determinants Considerations Ethical values How likely is adoption of the health technology/intervention to be congruent with expected ethical values?
+The ethical principle of autonomy and self- determination supports a person's informed decision to use noninvasive prenatal testing and related technologies.
+However, interviewees expressed ethical concerns about informed-choice discussions with their health care providers, and about the timing, delivery, and quality of information provided during those discussions.
 The principle of equity supports providing a health technology that offers substantial improvement in health outcomes to any person who needs it, regardless of their ability to pay.
 Value for money How efficient is the health technology/ intervention likely to be?
-Economic evaluation How efficient is the health technology/intervention likely to be?
+Economic evaluation How efficient is the health technology/ intervention likely to be?
 Compared with traditional prenatal screening, second-tier noninvasive prenatal testing improved overall prenatal screening performance by detecting more affected fetuses and substantially reducing the number of diagnostic tests performed, with decreased costs.
 Compared with second-tier noninvasive prenatal testing, first-tier noninvasive prenatal testing could detect more affected fetuses but would increase total prenatal screening costs considerably.
 The incremental cost to detect one more affected fetus would be \$411,274.
 Feasibility of adoption into health system How feasible is it to adopt the health technology/intervention into the Ontario health care system?
-Economic feasibility Noninvasive prenatal testing is currently used as a second-tier test in average-risk pregnancies in Ontario.
+Economic feasibility Noninvasive prenatal testing is currently How economically feasible is the health technology/intervention? used as a second-tier test in average-risk pregnancies in Ontario.
 If it were used as a first-tier test instead, it would lead to an annual budget increase of approximately \$35 million per year.
-How economically feasible is the health technology/intervention?
-Organizational feasibility Noninvasive prenatal testing is already implement the health technology/intervention? technology/intervention? technology/intervention? available in Ontario and is publicly funded for high-risk pregnancies.
+Organizational feasibility How organizationally feasible is it to implement the health technology/ intervention?
+Noninvasive prenatal testing is already available in Ontario and is publicly funded for high-risk pregnancies.
 Public funding for average-risk pregnancies would require additional health care resources to pay for the increased testing and counselling needed.

-Abbreviation: GRADE, Grading of Recommendations Assessment, Development and Evaluation. aThe anticipated or assumed common ethical and societal values held in regard to the target condition, target population, and/or treatment options.
+Abbreviation: GRADE, Grading of Recommendations Assessment, Development and Evaluation. ^aThe anticipated or assumed common ethical and societal values held in regard to the target condition, target population, and/or treatment options.
 Unless there is evidence from scientific sources to corroborate the true nature of the ethical and societal values, the expected values are considered.